-Soil pools - initial values
+Soil pool initial values

-The initial pool size is dependent on land use and is determined by the user in the file par.txt.
+The initial size of organic carbon pools in the soil is dependent on land use and determined by the user.
 The parameters (humusc1, humusc2, humusc3, fastc1, fastc2, fastc3) give OC content of the three soil layers.
 The unit for these parameter values is mg/m3.
 With this information, the pools the size in the different layers are calculated.
 The model transforms pools into the unit kg/km2 by taking into account the thickness in the layers.